Thuhaa/theme-resume/content/authors/admin/_index.md

     company_logo: ''
     date_start: 2022-12-01
     date_end: ''
-    summary: |2-
+    summary: |
-      Responsibilities include
+        1. Developing machine learning models for mapping informal settlements
-        -Developing machine learning models for mapping informal settlements -Supporting the development of the backend and frontend services for GeoHUB, an one stop shop for Geospatial Data and Analytics for Policy makers
+        2. Supporting the development of the backend and frontend services for GeoHUB, an one stop shop for Geospatial Data and Analytics for Policy makers
-        - Designing and developing the UNDP Data Futures Platform Backend Pipeline for SDG Indicator data retrieval, transformation and publishing to the Data Futures Platform
+        3. Designing and developing the UNDP Data Futures Platform Backend Pipeline for SDG Indicator data retrieval, transformation and publishing to the Data Futures Platform
   - position: GIS Intern
     company_name: UNDP
     company_url: ''